 Progress notwithstanding, winegrowers face continued pressure from a multitude of pests and diseases.
 Some can be prevented, treated and managed by winegrowers; meanwhile, others resist all effort, proving more virulent and problematic.
 Among these, the grapevine yellow, flavescence dorée, a phytoplasma—a type of obligate intracellular parasite—is transmitted by the leafhopper vector Scaphoideus titanus.
 Symptoms include delayed or no bud break, golden yellow or reddish patches on curling leaves, rubbery shoots which fail to lignify, black pustules near the bases of nodes, necrotic growing points, and shrivelled and falling flower and fruit clusters.
 Symptoms usually appear the year after infection and worsen until the vine dies.
 In some cases, symptoms disappear in an apparent recovery.
 Though the phytoplasma strain responsible is native to Europe, the vector likely “hitchhiked” to Europe from North America on rootstocks imported to tackle phylloxera.
 Experts have reported epidemics in Langhe since 1999; from 2003 to 2018, the ‘settlement areas’ increased from a restricted zone of one province to almost 25% of the whole region.
 Though Nebbiolo has proved reasonably resistant, Barbera’s genetic make-up renders it particularly susceptible.
 To date, flavescence has resisted all attempts at treatment.
 Moreover, studying the disease has proven impossible, given that it cannot be reproduced outside of its host.
 Both Barbera and Dolcetto are crucial to Langhe winegrowers.
 Quicker to market than Nebbiolo, both varieties benefit cash flow, not to mention their increasing standalone quality.
-Impact notwithstanding, many winegrowers remain ill-equipped to combat the disease.
 This article examines flavescence’s arrival and spread in Langhe, assesses identification and response strategies, outlines areas for future research, and calls for more collective action and strict controls.

 Flavescence dorée (FD) is a phytoplasma—a type of obligate intracellular parasite transmitted to plants by insect vectors, grafting, or dodder bridges established between the infected donor and the recipient plant only.
 Phytoplasmas are tiny wall-less organisms that are recalcitrant to in vitro cultivation and very difficult to purify from their hosts because of their fragility—they survive only a short period in extracts—and low titres.
 Grapevine FD phytoplasma (FDP) belongs to the elm yellows group and is specifically transmitted by the leafhopper species Scaphoideus titanus Ball.
 The leafhopper feeds on grapevines for its whole life and can acquire FD as a nymph and an adult.
 However, acquisition of FD by nymph allows the vector to transmit the phytoplasma for an extended period, whilst acquisition by adults, due to the long incubation period in the vector, results in a short period of infectivity, if any.